nualagr/dargan-health-foods/TESTING.md

 &#9745; Input my review easily into a user-friendly form that is straightforward to use.

-The Product Review Form has a helpful label and placeholder text to instruct the user.
+The 'Product Review Form' has a helpful label and placeholder text to instruct the user.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-leave-a-review-form-desktop-device.png "Screenshot of the Leave a Review form on a desktop device.")